composablesys/wish-you-were-fast/reuse23/README.md

 ## Run Experiments
 1. After building engines, make sure symlinks are updated in the `reuse23/engines` directory.
-Navigate to `wish-you-were-fast/reuse23/engines` and excute the following command:
+Navigate to `wish-you-were-fast/reuse23/engines` and execute the following command:
 ```
 # Replacing a symlink
 ln -sf ~/<engine path> ./<engine name-version>-link